RuseCristian/Electronic-Configuration/README.md

-I made this script to help me with my chemistry studies and i decided to share it with you.
+I made this simple script to help me with my chemistry studies.
+It will output the electronic configuration based on the number of electrons you input.

 # Dependencies